SopraIt/skus_classifier/README.md

-                        specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an existing file is specified, default to false -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+                        specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an existing file is specified, default to false --brand {mm,gg}       specify how to fetch labels from filenames, default to MaxMara
+  -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error
 ```